 Reports as PIREPs, SIGMETs and AIRMET provide us with information about icing sensitive areas.
 If you encounter ice during the flight act immediately!
 Remove yourself from the scene, with airplane, before disaster strikes.
 Ice on the propeller, airframe and or induction system creates severe hazards when an airplane is not equipped to do something about it.
 Better yet, is to obtain current in-flight weather updates.

 Aircraft icing manifests itself in different forms:

 More can be read in these articles about aircraft icing.

 Two types can develop here: fuel / throttle and induction ice.
 Evaporation of fuel causes a drop in temperature, when enough moisture present and the temperature drops below freezing (in the carb throat) ice will form on the throat of the carb, causing a restriction.
 It is imperative to understand that this can happen in summer too!
 It all depends on temperature drop and moisture content.
 Throttle ice will form on the valve in the carburetor.

-Remedy: Apply full carb heat when an unexpected rough running, RPM drop or MAP change (constant speed prop) sets in.
+Remedy: Apply full carb heat when an unexpected rough running, RPM drop or MAP change (with a constant speed prop RPM remains constant) sets in.